ghivalzahrvnsyah/Jobamate/README.md

 <br>

 # Create an API for Backend
 Responsible for application backend features by creating REST APIs using node.js.
 We use express.js as framework to make REST API.
+We also use Postman for API testing and documentation
 <br>

 # Deploying API that already created to Google Cloud Platform